department-of-veterans-affairs/va.gov-team/products/disability/526ez/evss-to-lighthouse-migration/common-services-api.md

 **get_rating_info**:
 - EVSS::CommonService uses the "/findRatingInfoPID" URL in the [get_rating_info](https://github.com/department-of-veterans-affairs/vets-api/blob/master/lib/evss/common_service.rb#L20) method.
 - I see `get_rating_info` used only in one place that could be 526 related.
 It's called by a [method](https://github.com/department-of-veterans-affairs/vets-api/blob/master/app/controllers/v0/disability_compensation_forms_controller.rb#L67) within the `DisabilityCompensationFormsController`.
-However, I don't see that controller method used anywhere.
-It seems this functionality was removed from 526 but the controller method was not cleaned up/removed in that process.
+This method is exposed via Rails routes.
+To do: See if `vets-website` is calling this endpoint.
 - I see `get_rating_info` used in other parts of the codebase (e.g.: `HealthCareApplication` and `Mobile::V0::DisabilityRating::Proxy`), but those seem outside of our realm of influence and responsibility.
 - Note "wss-common-services-web-11.6/rest/ratingInfoService/11.6/findRatingInfoPID = 31,680,780" suggests this URL is hit millions of times within 90 days.
 [Original Slack message](https://dsva.slack.com/archives/C02CQP3RFFX/p1678393631109879).
 - The HealthCare Application code will be covered by a different team.
 Matt Self said the 1010 Team will take care of it.